Year of Call:

 Commercial & Chancery

-Stephen is regularly instructed to advise and represent clients in a wide range of commercial and civil disputes.
+Stephen acts in a wide variety of commercial claims.
 As well as acting under sole instructions, he has significant experience of working within a team of lawyers in complex and sensitive disputes.

-- Acting for an online retailer in potential civil and regulatory proceedings in the UK and abroad arising out of online selling
+- representing an online retailer in potential civil and regulatory proceedings in the UK and abroad arising out of online selling

 Appointments & Memberships